Touch Typing Programmes & Dyslexia

 Touch-type Read and Spell (TTRS)

-Children who learn to touch type via a multisensory course like Touch-type Read and Spell also have their phonics skills reinforced.
+Children who learn to touch-type through a multisensory course like TouchType Read and Spell also have their phonics skills reinforced.
+People with dyslexia benefit from multisensory learning.

 TTRS